 Get help with your daily routine around the house: cleaning, laundry, cooking, getting ready in the morning, preparing for bed, showering, and more.

 Travel to and from your appointments, do the grocery shopping, go to the hairdresser, visit friends and family, and more.

 Health and wellbeing

 Get assistance to continue your hobbies, stay active, organising your medical appointments, and more.

 Visit your family and friends, get actively involved in your hobbies, learn to use technology to stay in touch, or get out and about in your community.

 If you’re caring for a loved one—we offer comprehensive support by taking on your usual responsibilities as a primary carer.

 We offer respite options as a regular planned service or in response to an unexpected event.

 The Mercy Health Wellness Centre offers a range of health and fitness programs for people over the age of 65.

-A dementia diagnosis does not mean you have to give up the things you love or enjoy, but it may involve some small changes to make everyday living easier.
-Mercy Health can help you identify and implement these changes.
+A dementia diagnosis does not mean a person has to give up the things they love or enjoy, but it may mean making some small changes so everyday living is easier.
+Mercy Health can help you to identify and implement these changes.